 Zinc flake is a coating that is non-electrolytically applied to the surface of a fastener.
 Parts are dipped into a zinc-rich liquid, removed, spun to remove excess coating, and cured using heat.
 This process produces a zinc flake base coat that is gray in color.
 Various topcoats can be added that contain lubricants or pigments for color (typically black), if desired.
 A good general reference for zinc flake coating is ISO 10683:2018.

 As you can see below in Table 5, zinc flake coatings provide very good corrosion resistance.
 This high level of corrosion resistance is necessary for parts designed to be used in harsh environments.
 For our company, the cost of zinc flake is on the high end, twelve times as much as the cost for phos & oil.
 However, it must be noted that our volume for zinc flake is much lower than our volume for phos & oil, and this low volume will result in a higher price.
-Over 90% of the zinc flake specifications we get from customers are US Army/TACOM 12424710 Method 4 black (above, top) and GMW3359 Code A gray (above, bottom).
+Over 90% of the zinc flake specifications we get from customers are US Army/TACOM 12424710 Method 4 black (left, top) and GMW3359 Code A gray (left, bottom).
 Both specifications have a thickness class of 12 µm (0.0005″).

 Lubricants are commonly applied to zinc flake to increase lubricity.
 TACOM 12424710 has a COF requirement of 0.13 ±0.03 using the ISO 16047 test method.
 GMW3359 requires a COF determination per ISO 16047 in the part approval process.

 Because it is not applied using the electroplating method, zinc flake coated fasteners have no risk for hydrogen embrittlement, always a good thing.